Nessi-datatool/nessi/docs/quickstart.md

 ## License Information

 Remember:
-- nessi.dev is free for personal use
+- nessi-dev is free for personal use
 - Enterprise or consulting use requires a paid license
-- This version is free
 - Future versions will require a license for all users

 For more details, see [LICENSE](../LICENSE).